-- Focuses on recovery
+- Focuses on recovery as unique to the individual

 - Addresses all aspects of the illness: physical, psychological, behavioural, social and practical